1. Why command line?

-When a Checkmk-System has been installed, it can be 100% configured and operated using the web interface.
+When a Checkmk system has been installed, it can be 100 % configured and operated using the web interface.
 There are nonetheless situations in which it is useful to dive into the depths of the command line, for example:

 when searching for the source of problems

-when automating the administration of Checkmk
+when automating the administration of Checkmk with the REST API

 when programming and testing your own extensions